Glossary_of_terminology

 Usable lifetime: Refers to the number of years a material will last and still be serviceable.
 This can refer to the amount of time that a material is stable enough to perform adequately.
 It can also be a subjective term in that many exterior materials can ‘ugly out’ before they actually wear out.

 UV: Shorthand for Ultraviolet and refers to the harmful ultraviolet rays from direct sunlight.
-Protecting wood exterior building materials form harmful rays is very important, particularly during the initial acclimation period when the wood is exposed to the elements.
+Protecting wood exterior building materials from harmful rays is very important, particularly during the initial acclimation period when the wood is exposed to the elements.

 Wood siding: Refers to any exterior cladding material that is made from wood.
-In a rain screen system, stability and durability are the two most important functional criteria for selecting the proper species for a particular project.
-Due to their beauty and physical characteristics, high density and medium high density hardwood species such as Santa Maria, Garapa, Machiche and Ipe are often selected for exterior wood cladding.
+In a rainscreen system, stability and durability are the two most important functional criteria for selecting the proper species for a particular project.
+Due to their beauty and physical characteristics, high density, and medium high density hardwood species such as Santa Maria, Garapa, Machiche and Ipe are often selected for exterior wood cladding.